 The Authority provides virtually all public transportation services in this area.
 These services include fixed route, demand response, and specialized services.
-The Authority maintains over 4,929 bus stops, 682 shelters, 14 transfer hubs, 4 customer service centers, and a fleet of 210 fixed route vehicles.
-This represents the highest transit ridership in the history of Pinellas County dating back to 1903, and a five year trend of increased ridership.
+The Authority maintains over 4,906 bus stops, 531 shelters, 14 transfer hubs, 4 customer service centers, and a fleet of 210 fixed route vehicles.

 Persons with disabilities who are unable to use regular bus service may be eligible for an ADA paratransit specialized service or Demand Response Transportation (DART).
-Since DART offers vehicles that are equipped with wheelchair lifts they are accessible to passengers in both wheelchairs and electric carts.
+DART offers vehicles that are equipped with wheelchair lifts that are accessible to passengers in wheelchairs.
 DART service is a complement to the Authority's fixed routes with service available to certified customers during the same days and hours as the fixed route bus service at a fare of not more than twice the regular bus fare.

-The FY 2015 ridership for each mode compared to FY 2014 National Transit Database (NTD) data is presented below:
+The FY 2016 ridership for each mode compared to FY 2015 National Transit Database (NTD) data is presented below:

-Mode Mode September 30, 2015 Se Percent of Change
+Mode September 30, 2016 September 30, 2015 Percent of Change

-Bus Operations 14,578,572 14,183,941 2.8%
+Bus Operations 13,080,683 14,578,572 -10.3%

-DART 320,253 319,408 .3%
+DART 303,041 320,253 -5.4%

-Total 14,898,825 14,503,349 2.7%
+Total 13,383,724 14,898,825 -10.2%